Peng-Protocol/MailNames/README.md

 ## Notes
 - No `ReentrancyGuard` needed; no recursive calls.
 - All on-chain; try/catch for ERC721 hooks.
-- Automated renewal scripts can be outbid by users renewing during the script’s grace period, increasing lock-up costs and depleting script tokens before withdrawals.
 - **Time Warping**: Unified across `MailNames`, `MailLocker`, `MailMarket` for testing.